Guide to Investing in Retail Treasury Bonds (RTB) in the Philippines

-Planning to invest in RTBs?
-Find out more details in our handy and easy-to-understand guide below.
+Did you know that you can invest for as low as P5,000?
+Find out more details in this handy and easy-to-read guide below.

 Retail Treasury Bonds or RTBs are debt obligations of a government used to raise funds.
 They are fixed-income instruments, meaning they pay a fixed interest rate per annum.
 Unlike stocks or other perpetual assets, RTBs have a predetermined maturity date.
 On this maturity date, the principal (plus any accrued interest) will be paid back to the investor.

 RTBs are called “retail” because they cater to the retail market, that is, the market for individual or small investors.
-The minimum amount needed to invest in RTBs is a mere P5,000 (US$ 116), which makes it easy for a retail investor to buy such bonds.
+The minimum amount needed to invest in RTBs is a mere five thousand pesos (P5,000), which makes it easy for a retail investor to buy such bonds.
 This is in contrast with the institutional market or the market for large investors where one transaction may already run in the millions of pesos.

 RTBs are named “Treasury” because they are issued by the Philippine Bureau of Treasury, the government unit in charge of issuing and administering government securities.